Where is Dean Saunders now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-In 2008, Dean Saunders was appointed as manager of Conference National side Wrexham, taking over from Brian Little.
+In 2008, Saunders made the step up from his previous coaching roles when he was appointed as manager of struggling Conference National side Wrexham.

 After a successful couple of seasons at Wrexham he left to join Doncaster Rovers as their new manager in September 2011.